 NO, it wasn't a windy and dark rainy night.
 Gremlins, goblins and the likes of Tasmanian devils had been and gone like they do.

-Prior to the events described below I had for two years lived in a spacious apartment on the first floor of a large house on Crystal Palace Park Road.
+Prior to the events described below I had for two years lived in a spacious apartment on the first floor of a large Georgian house on Crystal Palace Park Road in south London.
 Then one night the house was firebombed.
-A number of other people lived in other apartments in the house.
-No-one was injured in the blaze, but a young woman and infant had to be rescued by the fire brigade using a ladder to reach the third and top floor.
+A number of other people lived in other aprtments in the house.
+No-one was injured in the blaze, but a young woman and infant had to be rescued by ladder from the third and top floor.
 The blaze rendered the building uninhabitable.
 It was one of a number of large buildings occupied by a squatters' association with the consent of the local council.
 I was also a squatter, but with no connection to the group.

-Following the fire, I moved into the empty property in Upper Sydenham and had been there for a few weeks when the following events took place.
+Following the fire bombing I moved into an empty property in Upper Sydenham and had been there for a few months when the following events took place.

 It was just your ordinary morning as far as anything ordinary goes.
-Walking past the dining table on my way to make breakfast in the kitchen of the small house in which I then lived alone in the quiet cul-de-sac in Sydenham, south London, I was surprised to see a black hardback book lying closed on the table.
+Walking past the dining table on my way to make breakfast in the kitchen of the small house in the quiet cul-de-sac in Sydenham, I was surprised to see a black hardback book lying closed on the table.
 I had not been reading it and there was no one else in the house, nor had I received any earthly type visitors overnight.

 And, just like that, was how I met up with the Book of Ptoth.
 The book was somewhat old and smelled musty like an old schoolbook that had been unopened on the shelf for a good many years.
 The title read: